 Skiing isn't just skiing.
 There's a range of different skiing types and not all are equally popular.
+Some are beginner-friendly whereas others require experience and a solid ability level.
 In this article, we'll teach you all you need to know about the different types of skiing and what they have to offer.

 The majority of people who ski every year are recreational skiers.
 If you like to get out and make a few turns at your local resort or on vacation a few times a year, you are a recreational skier.
 When it comes to buying recreational skis, the goal is to find boards that make the experience more enjoyable for those precious days on the hill.